Developmental Milestones (English and Spanish)

-Children who received services through Arizona's Early Intervention Program, or AzEIP, will be offered the opportunity to receive special education services from their local school district.
+Children who received services through the Arizona Early Intervention Program, or AzEIP, will be offered the opportunity to receive special education services from their local school district.
 Preschool special education programs are available starting at age three.
 The Early Intervention team will hold planning meetings to discuss the options available.
 They will connect families with schools and programs that they are interested in learning about.
 The transition activities and discussions start when your child begins early intervention, but a Transition Planning Meeting will be held when your child is two and one-half years old.
 The Early Intervention Transition Committee created these helpful videos to describe the process for families.

 Video of Early Intervention Transition to Preschool